arath7/24F-Project-Template/database-files/README.md

 # `database-files` Folder
 # Database Structure:
-- The database schema and table creation is done in *10_cooper.sql* file
+- The database schema and table creation is done in `10_cooper.sql` file
-- Data is inserted into the tables of the database within the *11_cooper-data.sql* file
+- Data is inserted into the tables of the database within the `11_cooper-data.sql` file

 ## To start the database files within Datagrip and update in real-time while using the application:
-- Build docker with: 'docker compose build'
+- Build docker with: `docker compose build`
-- Start docker with: 'docker compose up -d'
+- Start docker with: `docker compose up -d`

 ### Make a new project